VinhNgT/lienhoa_auto_parking_lot/README.md

   ```

 - Reboot with `sudo reboot`

+### Start docker container

+- Download the `compose.yaml` file.
-- Run `docker compose up`
+- Run `docker compose up` or `docker compose up -d` in the folder where you saved the file.
-  - Note: You can use `docker compose up --build` to force build locally.
+  - Tip: You can use `--build` to force build locally if you cloned the whole project.
 - Use examples in `insomnia_exports` to familiarize yourself, or go to http://raspberrypi/docs

 ## Manual start (not automatically start on boot, more error prone)